-New Relic Mobile for Android monitors your mobile app, giving you a comprehensive view of your app's performance.
+Mobile monitoring for Android monitors your mobile app, giving you a comprehensive view of your app's performance.
 It works for Android apps written using Java or Kotlin.

-Before you install New Relic Mobile for Android, make sure your app follows the compatibility requirements.
-As part of the installation process, New Relic Mobile automatically generates an application token.
-This is a 40-character hexadecimal string for authenticating each mobile app that you monitor in New Relic Mobile.
+Before you install the Android agent, make sure your app follows the compatibility requirements.
+As part of the installation process, mobile monitoring automatically generates an application token.
+This is a 40-character hexadecimal string for authenticating each mobile app that you monitor.

 Follow the Android installation and configuration procedures for your environment as applicable.
-If you have problems with your Android installation, or if you do not see data in the New Relic Mobile UI for your Android app, follow the troubleshooting procedures.
+If you have problems with your Android installation, or if you do not see data in the mobile monitoring UI for your Android app, follow the troubleshooting procedures.

 Create and record custom events, interaction traces, and attributes to add details to your existing data and traces.

-Then, view the custom events that you created in New Relic Insights.
+Then, view the custom events that you created in NRQL or dashboards.

 Enable the MobileRequest event feature so you can perform a full network analysis.